iconeb/elasticsearch-cloud-deploy/terraform-aws/README.md

 At this point we consider the role `ingest` as unanimous with `data`, so all data nodes are also ingest nodes.

 The default mode is the single-node mode.
-To change it to the recommended configuration, edit `variables.tf` and set number of master nodes to 3, data nodes to at least 2, and client nodes to at least 1.
+To change it to the recommended configuration, edit `terraform.tfvars` and set number of master nodes to 3, data nodes to at least 2, and client nodes to at least 1.

 All nodes with the `client` role will be attached to an ELB, so access to all client nodes can be done via the DNS it exposes.